 Welcome to the Bishop Road Primary School SEND page.

-My name is Mrs Emma Metcalfe and I am the Special Educational Needs Coordinator (SENCo).
+My name is Mrs. Emma Metcalfe and I am the Special Educational Needs and Disabilities Coordinator (SENDCo).
 I work closely with staff, parents, carers and outside agencies to ensure that we are meeting the needs of all our children.

 Children may experience difficulties at any time during their school life.
 For example, they may need extra support with learning, with friendships, with expressing themselves or managing their emotions.
 They may have a visual impairment, a hearing impairment or difficulty with physical mobility.
 These difficulties could be temporary or longer term.